 Around 2001 I changed it to Steak Mtn.
-I was vegetarian and somehow the irony of calling this art a mound of meat seemed funny.
+I was vegetarian, and somehow the irony of calling this art a mound of meat seemed funny.
 (It’s not—it’s retarded.)
-I was still very interested in remaining anonymous but this time have a single character—I found it easier to hide behind a persona of some sort, stupid as that sounds.
+I was still very interested in remaining anonymous but this time having a single character—I found it easier to hide behind a persona of some sort, stupid as that sounds.

 At the time, it felt like a full-blast license to behave badly, be difficult with clients, and talk shit about bands.
 Realistically, that’s still the case—but most people that would sort of care know that Steak Mtn is Christopher Norris.
 Really, I wish I had a time machine and so I could name this stupid shit something else.
 Or just buck up and use my actual name.